tbytnar/Black-Friday-Data-Analysis/README.md

                                                                 NA's   :72344      NA's   :162562
 ```

+The most important thing learned from summarizing the two data sets is that the training data in the Product_Category_1 columns has a max of 20 (whereas the test data only goes to 18), suggesting that there are categories 19 and 20 in addition to those that are containined in the test data set.
+This will have to get taken care of later.

-Summarizing the data doesn't give me a whole lot more than I already knew but there is some interesting things to note here overall:
+There is some other interesting things to note here overall:
 - The Gender with the most purchases is Male
 - The most popular product is P00265242
 - The Age group witht he most purchases is 26-35
 - The City_Category with the most purchases is B

 I'd like to be able to drill down into all of this further and see how these rankings relate with one another.